 Many people rely on doctors, nurses, hospital staff, and nursing home workers to treat them with the highest level of care.
-As patients, we have a right to expect timely diagnosis of an illness and efficient treatment.
-As health care professionals, it is their responsibility to do everything possible to make patients well and facilitate recovery from injuries and ailments.
+As patients, we have a right to expect a timely diagnosis of an illness and efficient treatment.
+As healthcare professionals, it is their responsibility to do everything possible to make patients well and facilitate recovery from injuries and ailments.

 Unfortunately, some medical professionals fail to exercise a high degree of care.
-For a variety of reasons, they make mistakes.
-When it’s due to negligent behavior, and causes harm to patients, they need to be held accountable.
-Although medical malpractice can occur with just about every medical procedure, certain procedures are more prone to error and malpractice.
+For a variety of reasons, they make medical mistakes.
+When an injury is the result of a medical professional’s negligence, they need to be held accountable.
+Although medical malpractice can occur with just about every medical procedure, certain procedures are more prone to surgical error and malpractice.

-Our experienced personal injury lawyers have successfully represented clients in all kinds of medical malpractice cases, including:
+Our experienced personal injury lawyers have successfully represented clients in all kinds of medical malpractice claims, including: